leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 **Footnotes**

 1. There's already 2.5 billion video gamers, loosely defined, [according to Statista.](https://www.statista.com/statistics/748044/number-video-gamers-world/ "Stats") Even if you haircut that number substantially to account for poor statistical methodology, it's still going to be large.
 Gamers - they live among us.
-You'll notice I refer to gaming and esports interchangably, when technically esports are a small fraction of overall video games.
+You'll notice I refer to gaming and esports interchangeably, when technically esports are a small fraction of overall video games.
 I think there's enough ambiguity in definition and that esports will grow enough that the distinction becomes irrelevant.
 2. Heh.
 3. I have an ~~irrational~~ highly justified strong dislike for Pokemon Go, but acknowledge that it's single handedly converted more elderly into ~~addicted~~ passionate gamers than any other game I'm aware of
 4. I don't agree with all their trends, particularly the one-off hit point (Games are still one-off hits in expectation) and the organic discovery point (It's just a shifting of advertising channel), but will leave that commentary for another article.